vasilislenis/G-Anchor/README.md

  * **GENOMES_DB/:** The folder that includes the genome sequences.
       * A subfolder named **REFERENCE/** should have the reference's chromosomes in _.2bit_ format in the form: chr*.2bit, where * is the number of the chromosome.
       * A subfolder named **TARGET/** should have the target genome in _.2bit_ format, too.
- * **HCES_DB/:** The folder that includes the databank.
+ * **HCES_DB/:** The folder that includes the HCE databank.
 (The HCE should be in _fasta_ format in the form: most_conserved_chr*.fa, where * is the number of the chromosome).
- * **HCES_DB_coords/:** The folder that includes the HCE coordinates based on the reference genome (**REFERENCE/** folder).
-(The HCE files should be in the form: most_conserved_chr*.bed, where * is the number of the chromosome.
+ * **HCES_DB_coords/:** The folder that includes the HCE databank coordinates based on the reference genome (**REFERENCE/** folder).
+(The HCE coordinate files should be in the form: most_conserved_chr*.bed, where * is the number of the chromosome.
 This folder is mandatory in case that the user chooses to split the elements, see below).

 Inside G-Anchor's preprocessing pipeline folder you can find:
 * **GA_preProcessing_controler.sh:** The wrapper script to run the program.
 * **G-Anchor_preProcessing.sh:** G-Anchor's preprocessing main script.
 * **bin/:** The folder with the tools
-* **P_HCEs/:** The folder with the coordinates of the HCE as they are predicted based on the reference genome which was used initialy for the alignments construction.
-The preProcessing pipeline will tranform these coordinate to the reference of choice.
-P_HCEs/ folder contains the HCE that are predicted from the UCSC multiple alignments of 99 genomes (see the list of the genomes in G-Anchor's paper) against human genome (hg38).
-The user can use them or replace them with the HCE of its choise, keeping consistency on the format (The HCE coordinates should be stored in _.bed_ format in the form: most_conserved_chr*.bed, where * is the number of the chromosome).
+* **P_HCEs/:** The folder with the coordinates of the HCE databank as it is predicted based on the reference genome which was used initialy for the alignments construction.
+The preProcessing pipeline will tranform these coordinates to the reference of choice.
+By default, **P_HCEs/** folder contains the HCE databank coordinates that is predicted from the UCSC multiple alignments of 99 genomes (see the list of the genomes in G-Anchor's paper) against human genome (hg38).
+The user can use them or replace them with the HCE databank coordinates of its choise, keeping consistency on the format (The HCE coordinates should be stored in _.bed_ format in the form: most_conserved_chr*.bed, where * is the number of the chromosome).

 ### Preparing your data:
 #### Preparing your data for G-Anchor: